merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 |16|contig_03|5720|6233|f|0|program|v1.0|
 |(...)|(...)|(...)|(...)|(...)|(...)|(...)|

 {:.notice}
+**Please note**: For a complete gene call where the value of `partial` is `0`, the number of nucleotides, i.e. the value of `stop - start`, must be divided by three **without** any remainder.
+Any other gene call is not a complete gene call, and must be identified as such by setting the value of `partial` to `1` so anvi'o does not try to translate their sequence.
+Otherwise anvi'o will be upset, and then frustrate you.

+{:.notice}
 **Please note**: anvi'o follows the convention of string indexing and splicing that is identical the way one does it in Python or C.